Rings of Saturn: Formation and evolution of main rings

 Research based on rates of infall into Saturn favors a younger ring system age of hundreds of millions of years.
 Ring material is continually spiraling down into Saturn; the faster this infall, the shorter the lifetime of the ring system.
 One mechanism involves gravity pulling electrically charged water ice grains down from the rings along planetary magnetic field lines, a process termed 'ring rain'.
 This flow rate was inferred to be 432–2870 kg/s using ground-based Keck telescope observations; as a consequence of this process alone, the rings will be gone in ~292±818 million years.
 While traversing the gap between the rings and planet in September 2017, the Cassini spacecraft detected an equatorial flow of charge-neutral material from the rings to the planet of 4,800–44,000 kg/s.
-Assuming this influx rate is stable, adding it to the continuous 'ring rain' process implies the rings may be gone in under 100 million years.
+Assuming this influx rate is stable, adding it to the continuous "ring rain" process implies the rings may be gone in under 100 million years.

-Subdivisions and structures within the rings
+Physical structure of the rings

 The densest parts of the Saturnian ring system are the A and B Rings, which are separated by the Cassini Division (discovered in 1675 by Giovanni Domenico Cassini).
 Along with the C Ring, which was discovered in 1850 and is similar in character to the Cassini Division, these regions constitute the main rings.
 The main rings are denser and contain larger particles than the tenuous dusty rings.
 The latter include the D Ring, extending inward to Saturn's cloud tops, the G and E Rings and others beyond the main ring system.
 These diffuse rings are characterised as "dusty" because of the small size of their particles (often about a μm); their chemical composition is, like the main rings, almost entirely water ice.
 The narrow F Ring, just off the outer edge of the A Ring, is more difficult to categorize; parts of it are very dense, but it also contains a great deal of dust-size particles.